 Airport Operations Coordinators: Employees will receive 10.1 hours of holiday pay on the celebrated holiday.
 Holiday pay does not count as actual hours worked for overtime purposes.
-If the employee is required to work on the celebrated holiday, or gets called in to work on the celebrated holiday, they shall receive time and one-half for hours worked on the actual holiday, plus 10.1 hours of straight pay for the holiday.
+If the employee is required to work on the celebrated holiday or gets called in to work on the celebrated holiday, they shall receive time and one-half for hours worked on the actual holiday, plus 10.1 hours of straight pay for the holiday.

-Eligibility: To be eligible for holiday pay, including "Floating Holiday", qualified employees must work the full regularly scheduled work day prior to the designated holiday, and work the full regularly scheduled work day after the designated holiday.
+Eligibility: To be eligible for holiday pay, including "Floating Holiday", qualified employees must work the full regularly scheduled workday prior to the designated holiday, and work the full regularly scheduled work day after the designated holiday.
 Use of accrued unused paid leave shall qualify as hours worked for purposes of holiday eligibility.
 Holidays which fall within a scheduled vacation shall not be construed as vacation.

+New Years Day Thanksgiving Day

-New Year's Eve Day Martin Luther King Day Memorial Day Independence Day Labor Day Thanksgiving Day Day after Thanksgiving Christmas Eve Christmas Day New Year's Day
+Martin Luther King Day Day after Thanksgiving

+Memorial Day Christmas Eve

+Independence Day Christmas Day

+Labor Day New Year's Eve Day

 Floating Holiday: In addition to the above holidays, regular full time and regular part-time employees shall be granted one (1) day floating holiday per calendar year.
-This floating holiday may be taken at any time during the calendar year, subject to advance approval by the employee's supervisor, and must be taken in full day increment -7.5 hours / 8 hours (or pro-rated for regular part-time).
-Floating holiday is a use it or lose it provision, and may not be carried over or paid out.
+This floating holiday may be taken at any time during the calendar year, subject to advance approval by the employee's supervisor, and must be taken in full day increment - 7.5 hours / 8 hours (or pro-rated for regular part-time).
+Floating holiday is a use it or lose it provision and may not be carried over or paid out.